Expertise requirement

 When assessing compliance with the expertise and scarcity requirement we take into account the following 3 factors:

-• the employee's level of education
+• your employee's level of education

-This is assessment is made on the basis of the principle that the net remuneration for the position in the employee's country of origin is not lower than the net remuneration for the position in the Netherlands.
+This is assessment is made on the basis of the principle that the net remuneration for the position in your employee's country of origin is not lower than the net remuneration for the position in the Netherlands.
 The reimbursement for the extra costs incurred for a temporary stay away from the country of origin (the extraterritorial costs) is not then taken into account.

 Javascript is disabled in this web browser.
 You must activate Javascript in order to view this website.